falsidge/reddit-place-script-2022/README.md

 - unverified_place_frequency - Sets the pixel place frequency to the unverified account limit.
 - proxies - Sets proxies to use for sending requests to reddit.
 The proxy used is randomly selected for each request.
 Can be used to avoid ratelimiting.
 - compact_logging - Disables timer text until next pixel.
-- Transparency can be achieved by using the RGB value (69, 42, 0) in any part of your image.
+- Transparency can be achieved by using 0 alpha
 - If you'd like, you can enable Verbose Mode by adding `--verbose` to "python main.py".
 This will output a lot more information, and not neccessarily in the right order, but it is useful for development and debugging.
 - You can also setup proxies by creating a "proxies" and have a new line for each proxies.